SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/hosting-extension-from-office365-cdn.md

     gulp package-solution --ship
     ```

 1. Upload or drag-and-drop the newly created client-side solution package to the tenant app catalog.
-When prompted select the **Deploy** button to trust the solution.
+When prompted, select the **Only enable this app** radio button and then select the **Enable app** button.
 Notice the domain definition is updated as **SharePoint Online** as your assets will be now automatically hosted with Microsoft 365 CDN:

     ![App catalog Trust Dialog with path to CDN endpoint](../../../images/ext-app-approve-cdn-address.png)